RenzoZS/CuSIR/README.md

 ## Usage

-The CuSIR package provides a solver for the two-dimensional ([1-2](#system)) diffusive SIR system.
-The solver is implemented in the `system` class, which is located in the `system` module.

-The following code shows how to use the `system` class to solve the diffusive SIR system:
+Almost everything is implemented in the `system` class, which is located in the `system` module.
+The following code shows how to use the `system` class to solve the diffusive SIR model:

 ```python
 import cusir.system as cs